grand-mother/grand/granddb/readme.md

 Sections [database] and [registerer] are optional (these sections can be commented or removed if you don't want to use the database).

+For security reasons it is highly recommended NOT to provide any sensitive information as password keyfile or keypasswd in this file.
+For example, if protocol is ssh, it's better to use an ssh-agent To run an ssh-agent just do : `eval $(ssh-agent)` and `ssh-add .ssh/id_rsa`

+To export your ssh agent from host to docker simply add an environment variable SSH_AUTH_SOCK=/ssh-agent to your docker and mount the volume with `-v ${SSH_AUTH_SOCK}:/ssh-agent`

 ## Datamanager
 When instantiate, a datamanager object will read it's configuration from the ini file.
 If a database is declared, it will connect to the DB to get a list of eventual other repositories.